msilvprog7/js-game-engine/README.md

 # js-game-engine
 CS 4730 Game Engine written in JS

-Authors: Michael Snider, Kyle Bibler
+Authors: Michael Snider, Kyle Bibler, John Reagan

+## Lab 7

+John storms in!
+We prepare for the prototype...

+## Lab 6

+We had tweens added.

 ## Lab 5